pitt-crc/user-manual/docs/policies/hardware-investing-policy.md

 **1 can be set aside** specifically for use by that Investor and their user group.

-The investor will be guaranteed access to **100 percent of the equivalent in service units** (SUs) of the theoretical total CPU hours from the contributed funds for 5 years (the expected lifetime of the system).
-Each year, the faculty member will be given a new allocation of **1/5 of the 5-year allocation**.
-Up to half of any unused annual allocation can be carried forward into the next year.
+The investor will be guaranteed access to **100 percent of the equivalent in service units** (SUs) of the theoretical total CPU hours from the contributed funds for 5 years (the expected lifetime of the hardware that the funds are used to purchase).
+The SUs will remain available if not expended by the faculty member for an additional 2 years after this 5 year period.
+The faculty member will be awarded a new allocation containing the full amount of SUs, separate from any existing proposal or standard allocation service units.